 Project beneficiaries. (c) EU, ELEM

 The Bogdanci Wind Park Pilot Project has increased the amount of renewable energy used for power supply in North Macedonia.
 The wind park is located in a carefully selected site following an extensive analysis of the results of measurement data and the wind flow simulation carried out for the most appropriate area.
-The WBIF financed feasibility study, including a comprehensive environmental and social impact assessment, identified Bogdanci as the ideal location for the first wind farm in North Macedonia.
+The WBIF-financed feasibility study, including a comprehensive environmental and social impact assessment, identified Bogdanci as the ideal location for the first wind farm in North Macedonia.

 The construction of Phase I of the wind park was completed in 18 months and was financed by loans from KfW and the electricity generation company, ELEM (AD ELEM Macedonian Power Plants Elektranina Makedonija).
-This Phase entailed the installation of 16 wind turbines - with a combined capacity of 36.8 MW - and the construction of a 5.5 km long 110 kV transmission line, a substation and access roads which connect the wind park with the energy network.
+This Phase entailed the installation of 16 wind turbines - with a combined capacity of 36.8 MW - and the construction of an 11 km long 110 kV transmission line, a substation and access roads which connect the wind park with the energy network.

 The implementation of this pilot wind project in North Macedonia, which took less than six years from conception to operation, is one of WBIF’s success stories.
 Currently, the Public Company ELEM is implementing the second phase of the project in order to increase the total capacity of the wind park up to 50 MW/123 GWh on an annual basis.

 Stakeholders of the WBIF funded project. (c) EU, KfW, German Embassy in Skopje